Report on Annual Expenditures for Travel, Hospitality and Conferences

 Significant variances compared to the previous fiscal year.

-- Public Servants: Compared to fiscal year 2010-2011, the Board’s travel expenditures by public servants increased mainly due to:
+- Public Servants: Compared to fiscal year 2011-2012, the Board’s travel expenditures by public servants have slightly decreased.

-- Non-Public Servants: Compared to fiscal year 2010-2011, the Board’s travel expenditures by non-public servants increased mainly due to:
+- Non-Public Servants: Compared to fiscal year 2011-2012, the Board’s travel expenditures by non-public servants decreased mainly due to:

-HOSPITALITY: Compared to fiscal year 2010-2011, the Board’s hospitality expenditures have slightly decreased.
+HOSPITALITY: Compared to fiscal year 2011-2012, the Board’s hospitality expenditures have decreased by 50%.

-CONFERENCE FEES: Compared to fiscal year 2010-2011, the Board’s conference fees expenditures increased mainly due to:
+CONFERENCE FEES: Compared to fiscal year 2011-2012, the Board’s conference fees expenditures have decreased by 40%:

-- The increase is mainly attributable to a timing difference in the payment for the Board’s participation in the Council of Canadian Administrative Tribunals (CCAT) conference in 2011.
-Overall, the Board’s participation in conference activities was similar between years.
+- This decrease is mainly attributable to an overall reduction in the Board’s participation in conference activities and also to a timing difference in the payment for the Board’s participation in the Council of Canadian Administrative Tribunals (CCAT) conference.